iliakan/javascript-book/en/01-basics/02-first-steps/02-hello-world.md

 # Hello, World!

-Javascript is an interpreted language.
+JavaScript is an interpreted language.
 That means: no compilation.
 You just write code and attach it to HTML.

-The simplest way is to put javascript directives into `SCRIPT` tag somewhere inside the page.
+The simplest way is to put JavaScript directives into `SCRIPT` tag somewhere inside the page.

 =Cut

-Here is a `SCRIPT` tag containing single javascript statement.
+Here is a `SCRIPT` tag containing single JavaScript statement.
 Please click the 'Show' button to see the example.

 [html run height=100]
 <!DOCTYPE HTML>